 London, Liverpool or Manchester

-Harley Academy are creators of the UK’s only Ofqual-regulated level 7 certificate in aesthetic medicine.
+Harley Academy created the UK’s only Ofqual-regulated level 7 certificate in aesthetic medicine.

-The Harley Academy certificate is the only level 7 certificate to be accredited by the British College of Aesthetic Medicine (BCAM).
+The Harley Academy certificate is the only level 7 certificate to be regulated by Ofqual, the goverment’s office of exams and qualifications.

-The difference in duration and depth is significant between Higher Education courses and very short courses, and whilst a weekend course might be the perfect introduction to cosmetic procedures, with so much more still to learn in order to meet upcoming regulatory standards it could well be a waste of money to invest heavily in very short or weekend training.
+The difference in duration and depth is significant between Higher Education courses and very short courses.
+Weekend courses might be the perfect introduction to cosmetic procedures, with so much more still to learn in order to meet upcoming regulatory standards it could well be a waste of money to invest only in very short or weekend training.

 References and further reading: